DevOpsStyle/ARM_Templates/README.md

 <h3>Required Connector</h3>
 <h4>Sentinel Connector</h4>

-When the deployment is completed ho in your Logic App and create the Sentinel connector based on Sentinel Incident following the screen below:
+When the deployment is completed go in your Logic App and create the Sentinel connector based on Sentinel Incident following the screen below:

 <img src="https://i.ibb.co/8gLdy3Q/trigger-1.jpg" alt="InitialTrigger" title="InitialTrigger">

 The last configuration is in the "for each" cycle.
-Click on "Add ad Action" and select "Add a comment to incident (V3)" following the screen below:
+Click on "Add an Action" and select "Add a comment to incident (V3)" following the screen below:

 <img src="https://i.ibb.co/B3pwXBr/trigger-2.jpg" alt="ForCicle" title="ForCicle">